cloudfoundry-attic/azurefilebroker/README.md

 - Configurations for database used by Broker
     - dbDriver: [REQUIRED] - Database driver name to use SQL to store broker state.
 Allowed values: `mssql` or `mysql`.
-    - dbCACert: [REQUIRED] - CA Cert to verify SSL connection.
-For Azure SQL service, you need to specify the hostNameInCertificate to enable TLS encryption.
+    - dbCACert: [REQUIRED] - For Azure SQL service, you need to specify the hostNameInCertificate to enable TLS encryption.
 For AzureCloud, it is `*.database.windows.net`.
+For mySQL, you need to specify the content of CA Cert to verify SSL connection.
     - cfServiceName: (optional) - For CF pushed apps, the service name in VCAP_SERVICES where we should find database credentials.
 If this option is set, all db parameters will be extracted from the service binding except `dbCACert`.
 It must be set to the service name for the database service as seen in `cf marketplace` which you want to bind to this broker.
 In the `manifest.yml`, alias is `DBSERVICENAME` to keep same format as nfsbroker.
     - dbHostname: (optional) - Database hostname when using SQL to store broker state.
     - dbPort: (optional) - Database port when using SQL to store broker state.